dikamsiyoung/EFI-Configuration-for-Lenovo-Yoga-720-15IKB/README.md

 `Note` The installer will restart a couple of times.
 Ensure that the USB is selected after each restart.
 You can change the Boot Order in your BIOS Configuration.

 ## Post-Installation
 If all goes well, you have successfully installed macOS on your machine with most of the hardware working.
 Make sure to sign into your Apple account at this point.

-Now, you have to move your configured EFI folder from the USB installer to your system's EFI partition.
-Fetch `MountEFI` and `OpenCore Configurator` again and mount the EFI partitions of both your USB installer and your system (system partition is usually `disk0`).
-Copy `Boot` and `OC` from the EFI folder in your USB installer to the EFI folder of your system.
+Now it's time to perform post-installations that requires some data created after macOS was installed.

 ### Sleep, Wake, and Hibernation
 These features, especially Hibernation seem to be working on later OpenCore versions.
 However, constant writing to SSDs through Hibernation reduces their lifespans, and there have even been reports that it can lead to data corruption.
 In order to disable Hibernation leaving just Sleep and Wake, run the following code in Terminal: